pgustafs/echonote/STYLING_GUIDE.md

    - Buttons: `0 4px 12px rgba(92, 124, 250, 0.25)`

 4. **Use gradients sparingly**
-   - Primary CTA buttons
+   - Primary CTA buttons (like the microphone)
-   - Header
    - Major interactive elements only

 5. **Ensure 44px minimum** for touch targets